The Best Lightweight + Packable Exercise Shoes for Travel

 Moc3 RunAmoc Active Shoes ($130)

-Barefoot Exercise Shoes
+Barefoot Exercise Shoes and Sandals for Travel

 For those looking for an au natural experience, join the barefoot club.
 Whether you’re a five-finger fan or prefer skin close to the trail, there’s a model somewhere out there for you.